BettercareHealth/bettercare/ebola-prevention-and-control/test-3.md

 11. What types of eye protection are recommended when caring for Ebola patients?
 	1. Eye protection is not needed if the patient is not coughing
 	1. Ordinary reading glasses are adequate
-	1. Goggles or faceshields can be used
+	1. Goggles or face shields can be used
 	1. Only a face-shield is suitable
 12. What is the role of a face mask when examining a patient with Ebola?
 	1. It reduces the risk of splashes or droplets reaching the mouth and nose